CarlFK/video-stack-deploy/docs/voctomix.rst

 The simplest setup that is able to record a talk is a camera connected to a PC running Voctomix.
 This can be done as follows:

-1. Install Debian Stable on a machine.
+1. Install Debian Stable on another machine.
 Make the hostname ``voctomix1``.
-If you are using a netinstall image, only install the base system and, optionally, the SSH server.
-Do not install Xorg or a desktop environment as these are installed by Ansible.
+We recommend a minimal install: onlly the base system and optionally, an SSH server.
+The netinstall image is good for this.

 2. Once it is installed, as root, run::